DSchau/personal-website-2024/src/content/posts/readme.md

 ## My quirks

 1. **I tend to over-prepare**.
 Plan for the worst, expect the best.
 In way too many scenarios, I tend to over-prepare.
 That could be 1:1s, team meetings, all hands, and really anything where I am in a position of visible influence.
 How I turn that nervous energy into productivity is I write things down.
 So, you may notice that I do a lot of writing.
 I think it’s a good thing, and I encourage you to read most of what I write (and I’ll explicitly note the must-reads), but it’s my way of preparing and ensuring that I can explain what I am trying to explain and that I am always prepared.
-    a.
-Previous employers joked a phrase of mine was: “I have a doc for that!”
+    - Previous employers joked a phrase of mine was: “I have a doc for that!”
 (And there usually was... )
-    b.
-You don’t have to write as much as I do, but I do encourage my team to write well and write more.
+    - You don’t have to write as much as I do, but I do encourage my team to write well and write more.
 It’s the best way to communicate for understanding and comprehension.
 Across timezones, across teams.
 2. **I care a lot about communication**.
 I can be a little pedantic about good, broad communications.
 This is highly intentional, but it can come off a little nit-picky at times.
 For example: I may encourage you to post a message in a team Slack channel instead of in a 1:1, or to post takeaways from a meeting that all of us were at, and so forth.
 I care about good communication because I believe it’s one of the most important things that separates good from great teams, but I also acknowledge it can be a little pedantic   Feel free to push back from time-to-time.
 3. **Concrete examples help me**.
 While I’m still technical and can understand most things, concrete examples and demos help me understand much more easily than an abstract, high-level example.
 You may see me re-phrase sometimes and say something like: “So does that mean X?
 Is that an example of what that concern would lead to?” and that’s largely just to help myself understand it and make sure we’re on the same page.